Brazil wants shareholders to pay for rescue of troubled banks

 “One key goal here is to ensure financial stability and mitigate any negative externalities stemming from a credit event on the real economy, making sure the infrastructure of the financial system continues to function,” Tombini said.

-In recent months, loan delinquencies in Brazil have fallen from record highs after year-long approach by private banks such as Itaú Unibanco Holding SA (ITUB4.SA) and Banco Bradesco SA (BBDC4.SA) to avoid riskier loans.
-On the other hand, state-owned banks like Banco do Brasil SA (BBAS3.SA) and Caixa Economica Federal CEF.UL have raised lending to help President Dilma Rousseff’s administration improve a slow economic recovery.
+In recent months, loan delinquencies in Brazil have fallen from record highs after year-long approach by private banks such as Itaú Unibanco Holding SA and Banco Bradesco SA to avoid riskier loans.
+On the other hand, state-owned banks like Banco do Brasil SA and Caixa Economica Federal have raised lending to help President Dilma Rousseff’s administration improve a slow economic recovery.

 The discussion about “bail-in” measures comes after governments in Europe and the United States rescued dozens of troubled banks with taxpayers’ money in the aftermath of the global financial crisis of 2008.
 Critics said those banks should have been held more accountable for their risky business.